 Many people who have a strong interest in the paranormal often ask how to become a paranormal investigator.
 There is much you need to learn to become a thorough, careful, and practiced paranormal investigator.

 Learn How to Become a Paranormal Investigator

 Recommended Paranormal Investigator Training

-To enter any location and conduct a useful paranormal investigation, an investigator needs to be well equipped, well versed in the scientific method and have an open mind.
+To enter any location and conduct a useful paranormal investigation, an investigator needs to be well-equipped, well-versed in the scientific method and critical thinking skills, and have an open mind.
 These are rare qualities in a field where the investigator must deal with phenomena that is extremely unpredictable, often not repeatable, hard to understand and, at times, somewhat scary.
-Paranormal investigation, more than any other field of scientific research, demands excellent troubleshooting skills, excellent critical thinking skills, and understanding of the use, strengths, and limitations of technical equipment.
+Paranormal investigation, more than any other field of research, demands excellent troubleshooting skills, excellent critical thinking skills, and understanding of the use, strengths, and limitations of technical equipment.

 Before you embark on your first official investigation, do your own research and gain a thorough understanding of current and historic parapsychological research.
 Read books, websites, journals, and research papers from legitimate parapsychological authors and institutions.
 As you move forward as an investigator, continue to stay abreast of the field by pursuing ongoing knowledge of parapsychological research.